 Preserver Leftovers in your Freezer: We know there are plenty of benefits to eating fresh food, but frozen foods can be just as nutritious.
 They also stay edible for much longer.
 A lot of seafood, for example, is frozen before it reaches your supermarket and then thawed and put on display.
 That means it will only stay fresh for a few days.
 By buying frozen seafood, you can extend the shelf life of the product considerably.
 Cooking and freezing food—especially produce—before it goes bad is a great way to avoid having to toss it.

 Make Smoothies: When fruits and vegetables are overripe, they may not look pretty.
 Although that does not mean they can’t still taste delicious in recipes.
 Try using your browning, wilting, or imperfect produce for making sweet smoothies, sauces, soup stocks, bread or jams.

 Take Responsibility: Food wastage limitation is the most effective way to reduce its effect on the environment we live in.
-Avoiding the production of food that we don’t consume can help us can save the land, water, and energy which could have been used in making the food.
-We need to create awareness campaign to spread this vital information; according to ReFED, educating consumers about food waste could prevent 2.3 million tons of greenhouse gas emissions.
+Avoiding the production of food that we don’t consume can help us can save the land, water, and energy that could have been used in making the food.
+We need to create an awareness campaign to spread this vital information; according to ReFED, educating consumers about food waste could prevent 2.3 million tons of greenhouse gas emissions.

 We hope that you enjoyed reading this article and if you are interested to learn something new about sustainability or agricultural entrepreneurship check other posts on our blog or follow us on social media.